nikitakumari2/nikitakumari2/README.md

 ## Hi there 👋

 I'm Nikita Kumari, a passionate Data Scientist with a strong background in analytics and engineering.
-I'm currently pursuing my M.S. in Data Science, Analytics, and Engineering (Computing and Decision Analytics) at Arizona State University, where I'm focusing on Machine Learning, Big Data Analytics, and Advanced Databases.<br/>
+I'm currently pursuing my M.S. in Data Science, Analytics, and Engineering (Computing and Decision Analytics) at Arizona State University, where I'm focusing on Machine Learning, Big Data Analytics, and Advanced Databases.
+I'm also AWS certified.<br/>

 * 🔭 I’m currently working on projects involving machine learning and data pipeline development.<br/>